 From the outset, you will reflect on your experience, practice, ambitions and skills gaps to create a clear route to future success.
 You will be allocated a personal tutor with strong HR experience who will help you develop your critical self-analysis skills and build your professional identity.

-We encourage you to look ahead to your next career steps, including the opportunity to ‘top up’ your qualification to the MSc Human Resource Management in one further year of part-time study.
+We encourage you to look ahead to your next career steps, including the opportunity to ‘top up’ your qualification to the in one further year of part-time study.

 Postgraduate Diploma in Human Resource Management is made up of two stages – Postgraduate Certificate and Postgraduate Diploma.

 You’ll be introduced to the study of HR and gain an understanding of concepts, ideas and competences relating to vocational aspects of the discipline.

 - Developing Professional Practice - This module equips you with a set of analytical tools and techniques to enhance your professional development, personal effectiveness and credibility at work.
 With a strong focus on how to add business value to your organisation, it covers areas such as leadership, critical thinking and decision-making, managing financial information and budgets, team working and interpersonal skills, resolving conflicts, influencing and coaching.